-The Self-Organizing Map (SOM) [Kohonen, 2001] is an unsupervised neural network model which effectively maps high-dimensional data to a lowdimensional space (usually two-dimensional).
+The Self-Organizing Map (SOM) [27] is an unsupervised neural network model which effectively maps high-dimensional data to a low-dimensional space (usually two-dimensional).
 The low-dimensional space (also called output space) consists of a grid of neurons connected with each other, according to a specific structure (can be hexagonal, rectangular, etc.).
-This structure allows the topology preservation of input data (i.e., similar input patterns are expected to be mapped to neighboring neurons in the output grid) [Kohonen, 1981].
-By this way, SOM manages to achieve dimensionality reduction, abstraction, clustering and visualization of the input data and this is the reason that it has been applied successfully to many different domains and datasets like financial data [Deboeck and Kohonen, 2013], speech recognition [Kohonen, 1988], image classification [Lu, 1990], document clustering [Lagus et al., 1999], [Spanakis et al., 2012].
+This structure allows the topology preservation of input data (i.e., similar input patterns are expected to be mapped to neighboring neurons in the output grid) [24].
+By this way, SOM manages to achieve dimensionality reduction, abstraction, clustering and visualization of the input data and this is the reason that it has been applied successfully to many different domains and datasets like financial data [12], speech recognition [25], image classification [31], document clustering [29, 40].

-The SOM algorithm raises some issues and problems: (1) SOM's architecture is fixed and predefined in terms of number and arrangement of neurons.
+The SOM algorithm raises some issues and problems: (a) SOM's architecture is fixed and predefined in terms of number and arrangement of neurons.
 In case of largely unknown input data, it is difficult to determine apriori the correct structure that provides satisfactory results.
-There is some work in this area in order to how to add/remove neurons but none of current approaches adjusts neuron positions on the grid according to training progress.
-(2) Training a SOM comes with a large computation cost, especially in cases of large datasets and/or large maps.
+There is some work in this area in order to how to add/remove neurons but none of current approaches adjusts neuron positions on the grid based on training progress. (b) Training a SOM comes with a large computation cost, especially in cases of large datasets and/or large maps.
 Many epochs might be needed in order for the SOM to converge and the map to reach a final state.

-In this paper we propose an extension of the traditional SOM, which handles both issues described above: First, it allows neurons to change positions during training which provides better visualization and faster training time.
+In this paper we study how an extension of the traditional SOM can effectively be used for visual clustering and handles both issues described above: First, it allows neurons to change positions during training which provides better visualization and faster training time.
 Second, number of neurons can be adjusted (neurons can be either added or removed) according to dataset requirements and training progress.
 Due to this enhanced training scheme, the number of epochs required for training is significantly reduced.
 The rest of the paper is organized as follows.
 Section 2 presents background work on SOM, extensions on the traditional algorithm and their limitations.
-The proposed method is presented in Section 3 while experimental setup is described in Section 4.
-Finally, Section 5 concludes the paper.
+The proposed method is presented in Sect.
+3 while experimental setup is described in Sect.
+4. Finally, Sect.
+5 concludes the paper.